Mon - Sun: 24 hours.

 • Accident reports.
 It is a legal requirement for employers to record and report accidents in the workplace.
 Your copy of the report will make it difficult for your employer’s insurers to deny when and where the accident took place.

 • CCTV footage.
 If your workplace uses security cameras, you could request a copy of any recordings of your accident.
-This is something you should do quickly as recordings aren’t always retained for long.
+You should do this quickly as recordings aren’t always retained for long.

 The next thing you might want to do is discuss your evidence with one of our advisors.
 They’ll review everything with you and explain whether you have the grounds to start a manual handling injury compensation claim.

-As with all work accident claims, manual handling injuries need to be made within the claim time limits.
-This is a 3-year period.
-This will either begin from the date of an accident at work, or from your date of knowledge.
+As with all work accident claims, manual handling claims must usually be started within a 3-year time limit.
+This typically starts either from the date of the accident or from the date of knowledge.

-Our suggestion is that you should begin your manual handling claim as early as possible.
-This will allow plenty of time to gather evidence in your case.
-It could also mean that, if your employer admits liability, your solicitor could ask them to pay for private medical treatment before the claim is fully settled.
+We recommend starting your manual handling claim as soon as possible.
+Early action allows more time to gather evidence and, if liability is admitted, your solicitor may be able to arrange for private medical treatment before the claim is fully settled.

 Please call today if you’re ready to begin a manual handling injury compensation claim.